What is a Disabled Facilities Grant?

 - Installing a stair lift or through-floor lift to allow access to a bedroom and bathroom

-- Adapting a bathroom, for example installing a level access shower instead of a bath or providing a bathroom downstairs
+- Adapting a bathroom, for example removing a bath and installing a level access shower instead

-For further information about making an application for a disabled facilities grant, contact our home improvement team at email@example.com or call us on 01748 901112 or 901149.
+To enquire about making an application for a Disabled Facilities Grant, contact our home improvement team via the enquiries form below or call us on 01748 901112 or 901149.

 You will need to be assessed by an occupational therapist from North Yorkshire County Council who will visit you in your home to discuss your needs and make recommendations as to the most appropriate adaptations to help you.